me33awy/stop-watch-extension/README.md

 1. Clone Repo or Download Zip
 2. Visit chrome://extensions/ and turn on "Developer mode"
-3. Click "Load unpacked" button and navivigate to the folder you downloaded from GitHub That's it enjoy!
+3. Click "Load unpacked" button and navigate to the folder you downloaded from GitHub That's it enjoy!